 By , Paul Tilsley

-Paul Tilsley is a freelance reporter and producer for Fox News based in Johannesburg, South Africa.
-Follow his African stories on @paultilsley
+Paul Tilsley is Breaking News correspondent for Fox News Channel in Africa, based in Johannesburg.
+Follow his coverage @paultilsley